javicrespo/WcfRestAuth/README.markdown

-HTTP Authentication for WCF REST services
+HTTP Authentication methods for WCF REST services
 ------------
 This project implements the following authentication methods for WCF REST Services: